Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

-Since $\Ss$ is torsion--free, it follows that there does not exist a notion of ``rational'' and so we only have to give a suitable definition of what ``irrational'' is.
-We proceed as follows:
+First observe that, since $\Ss$ is torsion free, it follows that there does not exist a notion of ``rational'' and so it is only required to give a suitable definition of what ``irrational'' is.
+This goes as follows: \\

-\textbf{Definition:} An element $\alpha\in \Ss$ is called \textsf{irrational} if the (additive) subgroup generated by $\alpha$ in $\Ss$ is dense.

-\textbf{Definition:} A homeomorphism $f:\Ss\To \Ss$ is said to have \textsf{bounded mean variation} if there exists $C>0$ such that the sequence